 Competitive companies.
 For companies, academic scholars mostly agree on the underlying theories of company performance and competitiveness.
-With its roots in strategic management literature, the competitiveness of companies is seen as a combination of resources2 they possess nonspecific assets in the company and can be both tangible and intangible.
-Tangible assets are physical things such as land, buildings, machinery, equipment, and capital.
-Intangible assets are everything else that has no physical presence such as brand reputation, trademarks, and intellectual property. © Sopra Steria Group 2022 12 av 62 and their capability3 to leverage these resources in an efficient and dynamic manner.
+With its roots in strategic management literature, the competitiveness of companies is seen as a combination of resources they possess and their capability to leverage these resources in an efficient and dynamic manner.
 The resources of the company should be valuable, rare, inimitable, and nonsubstitutable.
 The capabilities should be dynamic and support the company's ability to craft, refine, implement, and transform its business model.
 This includes underpinning organizational routines and managerial skills to support the company in building, integrating and reconfiguring internal competences to address, or in some cases to bring about, changes in the business environment.
 However, most of the resources that a company needs to utilize to gain a competitive advantage must be acquired, at some point in history, from its external business environment.
 Therefore, the capability of a company to survive and have a sustained competitive advantage in global markets also depend on the efficiency of public institutions, the excellence of educational, health and communications infrastructures, as well as on the political and economic stability of their home country [30].